However, losing weight doesn’t have to be challenging. You can employ a variety of straightforward meal tricks to lose weight and keep it off.

 How to do it: Drink a glass of water 15-30 minutes before meals.

 Food Hack 5: Avoid liquid calories

 Liquid calories, such as those found in soda, juice, and alcohol, can add up quickly and contribute to weight gain.
-Instead, choose water, unsweetened tea, or coffee as your beverage of choice.
+Instead, choose water, unsweetened tea, or coffee as your beverage.

 How to do it: Limit your intake of liquid calories to no more than 100-200 calories per day.

 Food Hack 6: Spice up your meals